1: Adjust the temperature

 Our ancestors knew a thing or two about keeping warm, which was one reason they managed to survive without modern central heating.
 In fact during the mid 19th century, people worked so hard they had to eat about twice as much as we do now just to maintain their body weight.

 How active you are has a direct impact on your body’s ability to keep itself warm.
 Exercise boosts circulation in the short term, and improved muscle tone helps keep your blood moving even when you’re sat watching Emmerdale.
-Book yourself into the gym, walk the dog, vacuum the house or go and dig the garden.
+Find an online gym class, walk the dog, vacuum the house or go and dig the garden.
 Just keep moving.